lukevance/capitalOne-devex/README.md

 Prerequisites

 * node, npm, aws cli
+* s3 bucket

 ### Create an AWS Lambda

 * Log into [console.aws.amazon.com](https://console.aws.amazon.com/lambda/home) and create a new Lambda.
 Make sure you're in N. Virginia region!
-* zip it and push it to s3 (see bash script `zipAndPush`)
+* zip it and push it to s3 (see bash script `zipAndPush`; replace the `s3_bucket` as necessary)
-* get the ARN from the top right corner, something like `arn:aws:lambda:us-east-1:567827005632:function:getMeOutOfHere`
+* get the ARN from the top right corner, it'll be something like `arn:aws:lambda:us-east-1:567827005632:function:getMeOutOfHere` - will be used in the Alexa Skill

 ### Create an Alexa Skill